 Copyright: This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-Funding: This research was partially funded by the project ``Safe and Smart Farming with Artificial Intelligence and Robotics - programma ricerca di ateneo UNICT 2020 -‐ 22 linea 2''.
+Funding: This research was partially funded by the ‘Safe and Smart Farming with Artificial Intelligence and Robotics - programma ricerca di ateneo UNICT 2020 -‐ 22 linea 2’ project.

 Corresponding author: Giuseppe Sutera, e-mail: giuseppe.sutera@unict.it